AmeyDhanrajAmbekar/Linux/README.md

 This is the repo to for linux commands brief descriptions of linux commands and its uses also information of linux
+Lined-up numerically
+"all linux commands" file contains all the basic linux commands